pratham-exe/Bifid-Cipher/README.md

 # Bifid - Cipher

-Encryption and Decryption using bifid cipher .
+Encryption and Decryption using bifid cipher.